elba7r/system-v9/erpnext/docs/user/manual/en/human-resources/offer-letter.md

 Offer Letter is given to candidate after Interview & selection which states the offered salary package, designation, grade, department working, no of days entitled for leave.

-In ERPNext you can make a record of the Offer Letters that you can given to candidates.
+In Revalue ERP you can make a record of the Offer Letters that you can given to candidates.
 To create a new offer Letter go to

 > Human Resource > Offer Letter > New